-We are building a dynamic play and learning space where children and families can come together to experience the transformative power of play.
+We are building dynamic play and learning spaces where children and families can come together to experience the transformative power of play.

 Creative ideas come alive as children and families use special big blue blocks to make and build whatever their minds can imagine.
 From time machines to castles, motorcycles to kitchens, children take the lead as they innovate on one another’s ideas.

 Children and families can explore South Africa’s night sky together inside our portable planetarium, supported by a Play Africa facilitator who will introduce basic vocabulary and indigenous stories about the stars that have been through the ages.
 Afterwards, children illustrate what they have learned.

 Children and families create art side by side using a range of art materials and open-ended art activities.
 Everyone is encouraged to express their creativity and try new things while exploring new tools and techniques and creating beautiful masterpieces.